 We understand the reasons for trying to sell your home on your own.
 It's easy to think that in a fast-moving market like Bozeman all you need to do is put a sign in the yard, list your home online, and maybe host an open house or two.
 Homeowners are often worried about the costs of hiring a professional and worry that no one can represent their home the way they can.
-But, there are many factors to keep in mind when selling your home on your own, especially in Bozeman.
+However, there are many factors to keep in mind when deciding on For Sale By Owner, especially in Bozeman.

 In Montana, the sold prices of homes are not disclosed, making it difficult to accurately price your home.
-With limited resources, it can be difficult to reach potential buyers without an up-to-date marketing plan.
 There are piles of paperwork, scams to look out for, and liability concerns.
 Most importantly, it takes time to sell a home.
 Rather than spending your nights and weekends scheduling showings, filling out paperwork or negotiating with buyers, your time should be spent doing what you love, and what you do best.
-Hiring a real estate professional means that you will spend less time, fewer resources, have less liability and make more money on the sale of your home.
+Hiring a real estate professional means that you will spend less time, fewer resources, have less liability, and make more money on the sale of your home.
 Learn more about our company here.

 SPENDING MORE TIME ON THE MARKET

 These days, reaching potential homebuyers takes a lot more than putting a sign in the yard.
-With 90% of homebuyers searching online during their house hunt, a Craigslist ad isn’t going to cut it.
+With 90% of home buyers searching online during their house hunt, a Craigslist ad isn’t going to cut it.
 If display network advertising, pay-per-click campaigns, landing pages or content marketing make your head spin, then you may want to consider working with a company that can offer a strong marketing campaign to get your home in front of potential buyers.
 Click here to find out how our company would market your home.

 ALL THAT PAPERWORK